 Build an intuitive, uncluttered website

 A common mistake is putting too much information on your site.
 Too much text or too many images will make your web pages look cluttered and confusing, and that can cause potential donors to close that window and not visit again.
 Additionally, your site’s navigation menu should be prominently and obviously positioned so visitors can quickly navigate to different pages.
 A good way to gauge your navigation menu’s usability is to ask someone to look at it for you.
 If they can’t find what they want in 3 seconds, it’s too complicated!
 Your website needs to reflect your nonprofit in an intuitive way, and it should be easily updated to support future campaigns and fundraising efforts.

 Optimize your online donation form

-After a visitor lands on your website and decides to give to your nonprofit, your online donation form should never give them a reason not to finish their gift!
+After a visitor lands on your website and decides to give to your nonprofit, your online donation form should never be the reason not to finish their gift!
 Your online fundraising platform should make it easy to customize and optimize your online donation form.
 Be sure to:

 - Include suggested donation amounts (with descriptions!).
 This gives donors a concrete suggestion for a donation size and will reassure them that their gift will make an impact.
 Pairing each donation amount with specific descriptions can also encourage donors to make a slightly larger gift than they originally intended.

 - Reflect your nonprofit’s unique brand.
-Brand your online donation form with your fundraising tools.
+Use your fundraising tools to brand your online donation form .
 You can also use your branding to fully customize donation receipts, thank you emails, and donor summaries, which will facilitate a cohesive donation process that connects a donor to your nonprofit’s work at every step.